 Last year mum retired as a social services foster carer after over 18 years’ service (this was no surprise as she has always wanted to help those that really were in need, and the irony is that the last young boy she fostered since he was 13 is now 20 and is still living at my mum's with his “grandma!!”).

 Me in a paragraph…

 My current job role is to ensure that gender diversity is embedded in all directorates in DWP, after all we are an organisation of 83,000 people.
-With 2/3 of them being women!
+With two thirds of them being women!
 I really love this job, I feel as if I have waited over 20 years to be here in this role!
-It’s great to work for a man that really understands the need for gender diversity from both a business and personal perspective.
+It is great to work for a man that really understands the need for gender diversity from both a business and personal perspective.

 If I had a magic wand, what I would do to accelerate gender equality?

 After my recent trip to Africa I realised that we may be making progress in the West but there is still so much to do in developing counties.
 Women working tirelessly to improve the lives of women and young adults in poor communities.
 I wrote a blog for International Women's Day 2018 which can be read here: How international women are touching my life: #PressforProgress

 It truly makes you appreciate of everything you have and everything you take for granted.
 So if I had a magic wand I would allow those not so fortunate to catch up with us in the West in the blink of an eye, so we are all on a level playing field going forward.

 If I was to give advice to my younger self it would be to;